kaist-cp/cs431/homework/doc/hash_table.md

 Note:
 * If a test fails in a module, then the later tests in the same module will not be run.
 * The test timeout is at least 5x of the time our implementation took on the homework server.
-  It is not a tight timeout, but it will detect implementations that are clearly incorrect.
+  It is not a tight timeout, but it will detect clearly incorrect implementations.

-### Performance
+### Part 2: Relaxed ordering (40 points)
 For each module `growable_array` and `split_ordered_list`,
-the grader checks the usage of `SeqCst` ordering, and gives 20 points if it is not used.
+the grader checks the usage of `SeqCst` ordering and gives 20 points if it is not used.

 Since `split_ordered_list` uses `growable_array`, using `SeqCst` in `growable_array` means it is used in `split_ordered_list` as well.